Our most frequent questions and answers

 Alberta has reciprocal agreements with all provinces and territories, except Quebec, for insured physician services.
 If you are in Alberta but are a resident of Quebec, your visit is not covered by your provincial health plan, and you will have to pay for your visit up front.
 Speak to reception for more details.

 Alberta Health and Wellness limits full physicals to one per 365 days.

-If you have your medical on March 23, you are eligible for your your next full physical medical 365 days after this visit.
+For example, if you have your medical on March 23, you are eligible for your your next full physical medical after March 23 the following year.

 Before refilling your prescription, your physician will perform a comprehensive review of your medications, lab work, and recent test results.
 Using this information your doctor will determine if the medication is still appropriate for your condition and may change your dose, medication or even order more tests.

 Wait times for appointments vary by specialty and can range greatly for certain elective procedures.
 Specialists triage referrals on a case-by-case basis and book appointments according to urgency rather than on a first-come-first-serve basis.

 Once your referral is accepted by the specialist’s office an estimated wait time may be provided based on current referral volumes, clinic time, surgeon availability and operating room time.